llinqu/llinqu/README.md

 <img src="public/assets/img/banner.png" height="100px">

-# <a href="#">llinqu</a> - The best minifier
+# <a href="#">Llinqu</a> - The best minifier

 ---

-_Linqu_ is a completly free enterprise level code minifier.
-Using ultra fast algorithms, Linqu gets minifying done in nano-seconds.
-With an extencive range of languages, Linqu is the best tool in your kit.
+_Llinqu_ is a completly free enterprise level code minifier.
+Using ultra fast algorithms, Llinqu gets minifying done in nano-seconds.
+With an extencive range of languages, Llinqu is the best tool in your kit.

 _Last updated: 11:47 08/10/2025_